LucasBolela/Base-Conversor/README.md

 # Base Conversor
- Web Site that receive a number and convert to other base
+This web site convert a number to other base using JavaScript.
+Choose the number base so translate to others (binary, octal, decimal or hexadecimal).